Left Vs Right

 Holistic: Seeing whole things all at once; perceiving the overall patterns and structures, often leading to divergent conclusion.

-Thank you everyone for viewing this blog, liking it, sharing it, sending your comments and subscribing to the blog and letting it fulfill the purpose for which it was made i.e. to make more peaceful and healthy persons.
+Thank you everyone for viewing this blog, liking it, sharing it, sending your comments and subscribing to the blog and letting it fulfill the purpose for which it was made i.e. to make more peaceful and healthy persons through reflection and insight..

 For more articles: